cpmech/russell/russell_sparse/README.md

 * The `c_code` directory contains a thin wrapper to the sparse solvers (MUMPS, UMFPACK, and Intel DSS)
 * The `build.rs` file uses the crate `cc` to build the C-wrappers
 * The `zscripts` directory also contains following:
-    * `install-mumps.bash`: Installs MUMPS solver
-    * `install-umfpack.bash`: Installs UMFPACK solver
     * `memcheck.bash`: Checks for memory leaks on the C-code using Valgrind
     * `run-examples`: Runs all examples in the `examples` directory
     * `run-solve-matrix-market.bash`: Runs the solve-matrix-market tool from the `bin` directory
-* The `patch` directory contains files to patch the Makefile for MUMPS, if locally compiled